PERFORMANCE AT WORK

 2 - Identification of PHYSICAL issues which cause dysfunction:

-Acute and Chronic Medical Conditions, Obesity, Smoking, and Substance Abuse.
+Acute or Chronic Medical Conditions, Obesity, Smoking, & Substance Abuse.

 3 - Identification of OUTSIDE DISTRACTERS: